2011 Bahraini parliamentary by-elections

-Eighteen parliamentary by-elections were held in Bahrain in 2011 following the resignation of 18 MPs from the largest political party in parliament, Al Wefaq, in protest at governmental actions during the Bahraini uprising.
+Parliamentary by-elections on 18 seats were held in Bahrain in 2011 following the resignation of 18 MPs from the largest political party in parliament, Al Wefaq, in protest against the government's actions during the Bahraini uprising.
 Security forces closed Pearl Roundabout and attacked protestors in the village of Sanabis.
 The elections were held using a two-round system, with the first round on 24 September and the second on 1 October 2011 in the constituencies where no candidate had received a majority of the vote in the first round.

 Background

 The lower house of parliament has the authority to pass legislation proposed by the sovereign or the governing cabinet, as well as monitoring authority.
 The upper, unelected Consultative Council has the power to block legislation from the lower house.
 The minority Sunni Al-Khalifa dynasty has ruled the majority Shia country since 1783.
 The Bahraini uprising started in early 2011, with massive protests, occupation of the Pearl Roundabout, arrests and other responses by police, destruction of the Pearl Roundabout, and entry of the Peninsula Shield Force to Bahrain.
 MPs from Al Wefaq, the largest party in parliament, resigned their seats in protest against the government's responses.